 3. Adventure & Outdoor Retreats

-For the woman who finds rejuvenation in movement and nature, these retreats combine physical activity with exploration.
+For the woman who finds rejuvenation in movement and nature, these escapes combine physical activity with exploration.
 Activities might include hiking, surfing, kayaking, rock climbing, mountain biking, or wilderness survival skills, often paired with mindfulness practices or campfire discussions.
 They emphasize pushing personal boundaries and connecting with the natural world.

 - Ideal for: Active women seeking a physical challenge, a deeper connection with nature, stress relief through exertion, and a sense of accomplishment.